 Applications of Ampere’s Law

 Ampere’s law has many practical applications.
 The primary usage is, of course, calculating the magnetic field generated by an electric current.
 This law is useful in electromagnets, motors, generators, and transformers.

 Limitations of Ampere’s Law

 The primary limitation of Ampere’s law is that it is applicable in magnetostatics and is valid for steady current, i.e., the electric field does not change with time.
-However, Maxwell modified Ampere’s law by introducing displacement current find new townhomes san diego.
+However, Maxwell modified Ampere’s law by introducing displacement current.
 It is the quantity ∂D/∂t appearing in Maxwell’s equations and is defined in terms of the rate of change of D, the electric displacement field.
 Maxwell added this term to the electric-current term in Ampere’s law and used the amended version to derive the electromagnetic wave equation, which formed the basis for Maxwell’s equations.